A single copy of this article may be reprinted for personal, noncommercial use only.

 Original Article: http://www.mayoclinic.com/health/tuna/MY00608

 During TUNA, a specially adapted visual instrument (cystoscope) is inserted through the tip of your penis into the tube that carries urine from your bladder (urethra).
-Using the cystoscope, your doctor guides the placement of tiny needles into your prostate.
+Using the cystoscope, your doctor guides a pair of tiny needles into the prostate tissue that is pressing on the urethra.
 Then radio waves are passed through the needles to create scar tissue.
-This scarring shrinks prostate tissue, opening up the urinary channel so urine can flow more easily.
+This scarring shrinks prostate tissue, opening up the urinary channel so that urine can flow more easily.

 Why it's done